 You can compare 1,793 beautiful properties from 19 holiday letting websites in Manchester, with prices starting at £17 a night.
 HomeToGo instantly compares all of these holiday lettings to help you save up to 41%!

 Recommended holiday lettings in Manchester

-Rent a holiday apartment, home or cottage in Manchester: from £17 per night
+Rent a holiday home, apartment or cottage in Manchester from just £18 per night

 Best holiday homes with a patio or terrace

 You can see our climate diagram above.
 July is the warmest month in Manchester, with average daily maximum temperatures of 20°.
 In contrast, the coolest month is January.
 According to the climate diagram, December is the rainiest month of the year in Manchester.

 Enjoy culture, history and nature with a holiday rental or apartment hotel in Manchester